7abushahla/Spectrum-Sensing-SDP/code/README.md

 <!-- ### `simulation/`
 This folder contains a notebook for simulating spectrum sensing using the **SDR dataset** from the DeepSense paper:
-- **`bin2hdf5 AND preprocess.ipynb`**: Converts raw SDR dataset binary files into HDF5 format for efficient processing, AND prepares the SDR dataset for training and evaluation.

 - **`sdr_simulation.ipynb`**: Simulates SDR-based spectrum sensing by training and evaluating a model using the SDR dataset for inference. -->